mackenziewritescode/markdown-app/README.md

 # Markdown Preview

+This is an extremely simple app that I wrote early on when learning React.
+Inputted text gets updated live in the Preview section through the use of React hooks and the library Marked.

 Check it out [here](https://www.sunkenworld.com/markdown-app).
 To run it locally: clone the repository, run `npm install` and then `npm run start`.

-Inputted text gets updated live in the Preview section through the use of React hooks and the library Marked.

-This is a simple app that uses an input field that saves the inputted text to the state property `inputText` and updates it on change:
+This project uses an input field that saves the inputted text to the state property `inputText` and updates it on change:

 ```
 <textarea id="editor" value={inputText} onChange={setText} />